cedricwalter/joomla-packager/README.md

 joomla-packager is a generic phing build script to build any 3rd extension, being a set of components, modules, plugins and or libraries, packages in a simple way.

 Why?
+* a single script to rule all your need of joomla packaging: multi modules/plugins/component is supported
 * If you respect Joomla's conventions, this packager will be able to create a build of any of your extensions
 * just configure one file (buildCedThumbnails.xml), mainly listing what your extension is made of and run
 * file all look the same = repetability of configuration (look at all example for joomla 2.5/3.0)